faltrum/UDex/README.md

 ## How the system works

 Our Perpetual Protocol supports both long and short positions.
-XDC is required as collateral, and we offer the option to trade with ETH.
+USDT is required as collateral, and we offer the option to trade with XDC.
 For example:

-- ETH/XDC market with both long and short collateral tokens as XDC, and the index token as ETH.
+- XDC/USDT market with both long and short collateral tokens as XDC, and the index token as XDC.

-Liquidity providers can deposit XDC.
+Liquidity providers can deposit USDT.
 Liquidity providers bear the profits and losses of traders in the market for which they provide liquidity.

 ### How users interact with it

 Traders can use

 - `openPosition` to open a position.
 Traders can only open one position at a time.
-The function accepts `size` and `collateral` in XDC as well as a boolean to indicate if the position is long or short.
+The function accepts `size` and `collateral` in USDT as well as a boolean to indicate if the position is long or short.
 We accept only one position per trader.
 - `increasePositionSize` to increase a position's size.
-The function accepts `size` in DAI, and will be converted to the it's current `ETH` value, in order to be added to the position.
+The function accepts `size` in USDT, and will be converted to the it's current `XDC` value, in order to be added to the position.
 - `increasePositionCollateral` to increase collateral.
-Raw amount of `XDC` is taken.
+Raw amount of `USDT` is taken.
 - `decreasePosition` to decrease size and collateral.
-Accepts `XDC` for both size and collateral.
+Accepts `USDT` for both size and collateral.
 Calculates partial PnL.
 If the PnL is positive, it distributes it to the trader.
 If the PnL is negative, it trasfers it to the liquidity pool.

 Liquidity providers can use